This page provides a comprehensive guide on how to contribute to the Wisdom project.

 Code Style

-The Wisdom project uses a custom clang-format configuration located in .clang-format
+The Wisdom project uses a custom clang-format configuration located in .clang-format at the root of the repository.

 To format your code: